-4. Reverse the z/OS security and environment updates from ZWESECUR job
+4. Reverse the z/OS security and environment updates from ZWESECUR job.

-As part of installing Zowe the z/OS environment will have been altered to allow Zowe to operate, see Configuring the z/OS System for Zowe.
+As part of Zowe installation, the z/OS environment is altered to allow Zowe to operate.
+See Configuring the z/OS System for Zowe for details.
 You may leave the environment configured which allows you to install and operate a Zowe instance at a point in the future, or you may undo the configuration steps to your z/OS environment.
-A JCL member ZWENOSEC is provided with Zowe that contains the commands needed to reset a z/OS environment and undo the steps that were performed in ZWESECUR when the environment was configured for Zowe operation.
+Zowe provides a JCL member ZWENOSEC that contains the commands needed to reset a z/OS environment and undo the steps that were performed in ZWESECUR when the environment was configured for Zowe operation.